 What’s involved in the Graduate Detective Programme?

-In the 2 year programme, you’ll drive investigations to a successful conclusion and support victims.
-You’ll be trained in investigation techniques including interviewing victims, witnesses and suspects.
+In the 2 year programme, you’ll be trained in investigation techniques including interviewing victims, witnesses and suspects.
 Your day to day work could see you undertaking search warrants, making arrests or pushing a case through the courts.
-At the end of the scheme you’ll become a qualified detective without having to complete response officer training.
+At the end of the scheme you’ll become a qualified detective without having to complete the standard two years of response officer training.

 Am I eligible to join the programme?